-Note: I have no affiliation with Forvo and this is not a sponsored post; I’ve just used Forvo for years, love it, and recommend it to you.
+Note: I have no affiliation with Forvo and this is not a sponsored post; I’ve just used Forvo for years and recommend it to you.

 What Forvo is